• Skip to primary navigation

 The International Energy Agency (IEA) indicates a more than 60% rise in global renewable energy capacity by 2026.
 Therefore, investors are shifting their focus to the alternative energy industry because of the high potential to generate long-term revenue growth and profits.

-The clean energy mutual funds expose investors to a broad range of professionally managed renewable energy companies.
-Such include companies in geothermal, hydroelectric energy production, wind, hydrogen, and solar.
+Clean energy mutual funds expose investors to a broad range of professionally managed renewable energy companies.
+These include companies in geothermal, hydroelectric energy production, wind, hydrogen, and solar energy.
 Several of these green energy companies also trade in energy funds.

 Read on to learn more about the best energy companies to invest in.